andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

          	}
         }
 ```
-The final piece to the puzzle, is this last call to save changes to the Conversation State which Handles persistence of a conversation state object using the conversation ID
+The final piece to the puzzle is this last call to save changes to the Conversation State which handles persistence of a conversation state object using the conversation ID
 ```
                 // Save changes if any into the conversation state. await _accessors.ConversationState.SaveChangesAsync(turnContext, false, cancellationToken);